 While traditionally considered to be a couch multiplayer experience, Gang Beasts’ physics based silliness can also be brought online, so you don’t have to wait for your mates to come round before you can have a party.
 Just invite them to a game and start throwing them off ledges in no time.

 Gang Beasts is the now-infamous brawler where players compete to chuck each other off buildings, down holes or into meat grinders.
 It’s like WWE meets Mortal Kombat, but without the blood and gore.
 With a wide range of maps and a physics engine that ensure anything could happen, Gang Beasts could easily become an online gaming mainstay for you and your friends.

-Developer: Massive Entertainment Publisher: Ubisoft Release Date: March 15th 2019
+Developer: Massive Entertainment Publisher: Ubisoft Release Date: March 15th, 2019 Online/Local: Online

 Another game similar to Destiny that’s perhaps best remembered for its co-op and PvE offerings, The Division 2 made the wise decision before launch to bolster its PvP offerings from day 1, instead of adding traditional multiplayer modes post-launch like the original game did.
 The result is a lot more to do when you’ve finally hit the endgame content.